-This internship is a very exciting opportunity for anyone interested in applying communications skills and strategies to international affairs, women's studies, human rights and/or international law.
+This internship is an exciting opportunity for anyone interested in applying communications skills and strategies to international affairs, women's studies, human rights and/or international law.
 In working closely with the GJC leadership and staff, as well as the international women's groups we collaborate with, the intern will learn directly from experts in the field.
 We value our interns, and give them plenty of opportunities for creativity, academic growth, exposure to current trends and issues in international human rights law, and most importantly, the ability to make a strong contribution to a pioneering international human rights legal organization.

 Specific duties may include:

 - Posting content, editing and updating the GJC website.

 - Writing regular blog posts on current events and GJC’s work.

 - Working to strengthen a communications and press outreach strategy.